Investor confidence in New Zealand's commercial property market is at a two-year high, new research shows.

 Colliers International's latest quarterly survey found national commercial property investor confidence reached a net positive 26 per cent in the December 2018 quarter.

 Ten out of the 12 regions surveyed recorded a net positive score (optimists minus pessimists).

 Confidence is particularly strong in Tauranga/Mt Maunganui, which has eclipsed Queenstown in investor confidence for the first time in almost four years.

-Tauranga/Mt Maunganui had the highest net positive score at 57 per cent, up six percentage points from 51 per cent in the previous quarter.
+Tauranga/Mt Maunganui had the highest net positive score at 57 per cent, up 6 percentage points from 51 per cent the previous quarter.

 Queenstown slipped to second place after topping the survey for the last 15 consecutive quarters.

-Confidence dipped to a net positive 46 per cent - down 11 percentage points from 57 per cent the previous quarter.
-The top five wererounded out by Wellington (41 per cent net positive) and Auckland and Nelson (39 per cent each).
+Confidence dipped to net positive 46 per cent, down 11 percentage points from 57 per cent the previous quarter.
+The top five was rounded out by Wellington (41 per cent net positive) and Auckland and Nelson (39 per cent each).

 "There's record low vacancy across all the key commercial sectors — office, retail and industrial — which is driving down yields and pushing up rents.
 Investors see Tauranga as being more affordable than Auckland but offering equally strong fundamentals and returns."

-Nationally, the survey shows that retail property sentiment appears to be gaining positive momentum.
+Nationally, retail property sentiment appears to be gaining positive momentum.

 "We saw a big uptick in confidence in Wellington's retail sector in particular.
 Confidence increased from a net positive 12 per cent last quarter to 25 per cent in the latest quarter."